 If your job or school requires the use of Photoshop, it’s definitely worth taking a class about it.
 It may be overwhelming to teach yourself Photoshop if you’re not familiar with the software.
 You can take advantage of a free trial to see if the class is a good fit or choose an inexpensive class if you’re just starting out.

-We chose the seven best photoshop classes of 2020 after doing extensive research on more than a dozen different online classes.
+We chose the best photoshop classes after doing extensive research on more than a dozen different online classes.
 We narrowed that list down to seven based on what each class teaches, what it specializes in, what skill level it’s aimed at, and its pricing.
 We also considered instructor expertise, course accessibility, and user reviews.